Home Politics and Current Affairs Elephant attacks Russian tourist, PETA writes for rehabilitation

 Gouri attacks Russian tourist

-In the latest attack, recorded on the CCTV of Amer Fort, Gouri can be seen grabbing the Russian tourist in her trunk, swinging her vigorously, and then slamming her to the ground, breaking her leg.
+In the latest attack, recorded on the of Amer Fort, Gouri can be seen grabbing the Russian tourist in her trunk, swinging her vigorously, and then slamming her to the ground, breaking her leg.
 The mahout can also be seen falling off the elephant's back.
 In October, Gouri attacked a shopkeeper, resulting in his hospitalisation with broken ribs and other broken bones.

 “Elephants used for rides are controlled through pain and fear and chained when not in use, so the frustration of being treated this badly can and does cause some of these sensitive animals to run amok or lash out,” says PETA India Director of Advocacy Projects Khushboo Gupta.
 “Despite being a known danger, Gouri has continued to be used to carry tourists at Amer Fort.
 PETA India urges Rajasthan authorities to send her to a sanctuary and replace the use of elephants with decorated electric cars.”